Massachusetts General Hospital/HMS MD Oral Maxillofacial Surgery Residency Training Program

 In addition, a 10-hour Surgical Anatomy Course is held in April each year.

-The current salary scale for residents is available from Partners Healthcare.
+The current salary scale for residents is available from Mass General Brigham

 The resident stipend does not continue during medical school, special research, or clinical fellowship years.
 Individual arrangements with the research or clinical mentor are made for Fellowship support.
 The trainee pays tuition during the years at Harvard Medical School.
-HMS tuition for 2019-20 is $69,190.
 A comprehensive program of financial assistance in the form of scholarship and loans is available for qualified candidates.
 In addition, opportunities for clinical practice may be available for residents while in medical school.

 Insurance: Comprehensive medical insurance is provided for residents and their families by the hospital.
 Malpractice insurance is also provided.